Weather in Sydney

 Sydney has a temperate climate and experiences rainfall throughout the year, especially between March and June.
 Expats from frost-ridden countries will have to adjust to Sydney’s climate, which is typically warm and dry.
 Sydney experiences clear blue skies and sunny conditions for about 100 days a year.

 The hottest months are January and February, which can see daytime temperatures reaching as high as 90°F (35°C).
 The potential for bushfires in the city’s surrounds during the summer months is high.

-Winters can have a few warm and still days but can also be wet and cold.
+Winters can have a few warm days but can also be wet and cold.
 The coldest month is July, though temperatures rarely drop below 47°F (9°C).
 The city is prone to hail and wind storms, and sometimes experiences flash flooding.